barryclark/jekyll-now/_posts/2016-7-20-Learning-to-Detect.md

 Sickle cell disease is a disease in which the patient’s red blood cells take on a slim and pointed shape as opposed to a wholesome, cylindrical red blood cell.
 This is an inherited red blood cell disorder, and those with the disease have an abnormal hemoglobin, hemoglobin S, in their red blood cells1.
 This in turn results in cells that are not flexible and tend to stick around to vessel walls, which results in reduced oxygen flow to nearby tissues.
 This causes chronic pain, as well as sudden bursts of extreme pain that requires hospitalization.
 This disease currently has no complete cure; however, the symptoms of this disease can be managed and a normal life can be led through the use of medication.
 A caveat, however, is that this disease must be quickly diagnosed, and treatment must begin quickly if the patient is to survive and lead a healthy life.

 ### The Current State of Sickle Cell Disease Diagnosis
 In the United States, newborn children are required to undergo tests that detect this disease, so it is diagnosed and treated rather quickly.
-Typically, the test data – a blood sample the size of a drop, for example = is sent out to an external lab and in a day or two, results of the diagnosis are returned.
+Typically, the test data – a blood sample the size of a drop, for example - is sent out to an external lab and in a day or two, results of the diagnosis are returned.
 However, only a small portion of sickle cell disease cases occur in the United States and the rest of the developed world – the vast majority of cases occur in the region of Sub-Saharan Africa, where access to clean water is extremely difficult, let alone having the opportunity for a new born child to be screened for this deadly disease.
-What we have then is a grim situation: a region where sickle cell disease is much more commonly inherited, and medical technology that is insufficient to rapidly diagnose this disease, causing many children to unnecessarily decease.
+What we have then is a grim situation: a region where sickle cell disease is much more commonly inherited, and medical technology that is insufficient to rapidly diagnose this disease.

 ![A map of regions with sickle cell disease.](https://raw.githubusercontent.com/rohan-varma/rohan-blog/master/images/map1.png "A map of regions with sickle cell disease.")